Editor’s Note: As of February 2023, Personal Capital is known as Empower. This review will be updated to reflect this change.

 The Allocation tab shows you a cool view of your current asset allocation.

-The US Sectors tab is yet another way that Personal Capital breaks down your portfolio so you can view it a certain way.
+The US Sectors tab is yet another way that Empower breaks down your portfolio so you can view it a certain way.

-If you're looking to plan for retirement, build an emergency fund, or make sure that your portfolio has the right level of risk for your situation, Personal Capital has some great tools for you.
+If you’re looking to plan for retirement, build an emergency fund, or make sure that your portfolio has the right level of risk for your situation, Empower has some great tools for you.

 The Retirement Planner tool gives you a personalized projection of your retirement portfolio and estimates its degree of success in supporting you through retirement.